 First, the researchers, who are in no way World Bank officials, admit themselves that their working paper doesn’t say who is moving the funds out of the country, with the ‘Consolidated Banking Statistics (BIS)’ only counting the total flows per quarter between countries;

 Secondly, the report proves that Rwanda case doesn’t confirm their research hypothesis.
 In fact, Rwanda is a disproving factor: The report shows no correlation between aid disbursements to Rwanda and a surge in Rwandan transfers to the said tax heavens; the report simply shows no surge at all.

-Thirdly and most importantly, what the articles from Himbara and the Chronicles conveniently missed is the fact that the working paper was highlighting Rwanda’s exception.
+Thirdly and most importantly, the Rwandan critics conveniently missed is the fact that the working paper was highlighting Rwanda’s exception.
 As the table from the paper shows, deposits in tax heavens from Rwanda are 0.06%, which is statistically insignificant compared to all other 21 countries in the table.

 The working paper is not a report by the world bank, nor is it a peer reviewed scientific article, especially since the methodology used remains controversial among economists worldwide, including within the Bank itself.
 However the paper is interesting in discussing aid and financial transparency.
 Secondly, even if it was to be fully approved by the World Bank, the report would only consolidate the confidence of both Rwandan citizens and donors, because it would prove that unlike other countries mentioned, aid is being used diligently by the Rwandan government.